Lime leaf and lemongrass infused simple syrup provides a fresh twist and a bright flavor to this Thai style Limeade!

 I can’t get enough of my backyard these past few weeks.

-True, it’s been UNBEARABLY hot here in Portland.
+True, it’s been UNBEARABLY hot here in Texas.

 And I’m really not all that cute when I’m sweating.